nikkijuk/lifegoals/README.md

 - VGV Cli creates with Github good development environment really fast, practices are solid.
 - VGV Core template creates out of box integrations for code format, static analysis and code coverage check.
+- Build runner works fine, except that when generation fails it might be hard to uderstand why it happened.

 ## State management

 - Bloc seems to me easy to use and especially test, async logic and subscribing to streams feels complex.
 - Bloc lifecycle needs to be controlled by my code.
 When I messed it Blocs weren't there, just as expected.
 - Blocs can have async long running functionality like subscription to streams - but to return data from them can't happen by emitting directly, since method that started the process has already returned.
+- Blocs events & states are tedious to implement cleanly and benefit a lot from usage of Freezed.

 ## Routing